If you have one of many illnesses causing chronic pain, you are ‘painfully’ (forgive the pun) familiar with trying to not be in pain.

 I was comfortable she understood and she mentioned I could tell her at any point that the pressure was too strong.
 I am always glad to hear them say this because I know they understand what I’m saying.

-She left me to undress to the level I was comfortable and get under the full coverings on the heated table.
+She left me to undress to the level I was comfortable with and get under the full coverings on the heated table.

 I’ve been to this spa before, so I am already comfortable with the environment.